 Note the meta data needs to all ready be embedded in the file, so this is best if using already processed images.

 If the image is RAW file (with settings) and you want the look and meta data in Capture One to open in Flume:

 - Process the image to e.g. jpeg -this then opens the resulting file in Flume.

 Images are now ready for posting!

+Want Flume?
 Like this post?
-Want Flume?
 Buy via my referral link!
-It costs the same but I get a cut… which I’ll probably just spend on WordPress subscription renewals.
+It costs the same but I get small cut to help support this blog… which I’ll probably just spend on WordPress subscription renewals.